visit-dav/visit/src/doc/dev_manual/MemoryLeaks.rst

     vtk_debug_leaks="true"

-In order for the stack traces from Valgrid to be the most useful, you should build the third-party libraries with debug support.
+In order for the stack traces from Valgrid to be the most useful, you should build the third party libraries with debug support.
 In our case we are going to do a minimal build with just the Silo_ and HDF5 I/O libraries. ::

     ./build_visit3_1_0 --required --mesagl --llvm --silo --hdf5 --build-mode Debug --no-visit \